remotehublab/rhl-relia-cloud-scheduler/utils/README.md

 ===========================================================

-python run-scheduler ARGS -> BEHAVIOR
+python run-scheduler.py ARGS -> BEHAVIOR
 | NO. | ARGS | BEHAVIOR |
 | ------ | ------ | ------ |
 | 1 | A2 A2 R1A T1A T1C T1A R1C | "No tasks in queue" on second T1A -> waiting on R1C |